-• To Demonstrate competency in effective utilization of materials in manufacturing and service organization

-- To Demonstrate competency in the practical application of materials management principles in industrial inventory systems. - To Understand the principles of effective materials management - To know the demonstrate competency in effective utilization of materials in manufacturing and service organization - To know the Importance of good purchasing system, organization of purchasing functions, purchase policy and procedures - To understand the principles of effective materials management
+- 1. To Demonstrate competency in effective utilization of materials in manufacturing and service organization - 2.
+To demonstrate competency in the practical application of materials management principles in industrial inventory systems. - 3.
+To Understand the principles of effective materials management - 4.
+To know the demonstrate competency in effective utilization of materials in manufacturing and service organization - 5.
+To know the Importance of good purchasing system, organization of purchasing functions, purchase policy and procedures - 6.
+To understand the principles of effective materials management

-- 1. Demonstrate competency in effective utilization of materials in manufacturing and service organization - 2.
-Demonstrate competency in the practical application of materials management principles in industrial inventory systems. - 3.
-Understand the principles of effective materials management - 4.
-Exhibit behaviour and performance that demonstrates enhanced competence in decision-making, group leadership, oral and written communication, analysing, planning and team work - 5.
-Understand the importance of Pre-commitment and Demand Uncertainty and Peak-load pricing under perfect competition - 6.
-Gain knowledge in Natural Gas Storage and Transmission in Revenue Management in Practice
+COs Course Outcomes Blooms Level CO1 Summarize the competency in effective utilization of Understand COI materials in manufacturing and service organization Understand Determine the competency in the practical application of CO2 materials management principles in industrial inventory Evaluate systems CO3 Summarize the principles of effective materials Understand 005 management Onderstand Analysethe behaviour and performance that demonstrates CO4 enhanced competence in decision-making, group Analyse 0.04 leadership, oral and written communication, analysing, 7 mary se planning and team work Summarize the importance of Pre-commitment and CO5 Demand Uncertainty and Peak-load pricing under perfect Understand competition CO6 Assess Natural Gas Storage and Transmission in Revenue Evaluate Management in Practice L'valuate